 Division of Continuing and Global Education

-Certificate Award in Beginning Grant Writing and Management
+Certificate Award in Grant Writing and Management

 This intensive and practical program is designed for students and professionals who seek to increase their effectiveness in the dynamic and rewarding field of grant proposal writing and management.

 Participants interested in earning a certificate must attend every class meeting in order to earn a certificate of completion.
 After completing the series, you may arrange a consultation with the instructor for the purpose of evaluating your grant proposal.

 The program requires a workbook that is included with your registration fees.
 Participants are encouraged (but not required) to bring laptops, to facilitate writing, rewriting, and sharing of their comments with others.